-After the long storm, that morning, the sun shone a little brighter, the clouds thickened with anticipation, and the laughters were heard a little louder.
+After the long storm, that morning, the sun shone a little brighter, the clouds thickened with anticipation, and the waves of laughter were heard a little louder.

-That particular day, Abram, Melisa, and a couple close friends escaped from tight deadlines to stay in a heavily decorated Airbnb house.
+That particular day, Abraham, Melisa, and a couple close friends escaped from tight deadlines to stay in a friend’s house.
 They, being designers and photographers, had fun taking pictures with Melisa, who just finished her 17th radiation treatment to fight her cancer, or at least that’s what Melisa thought.

 The world zoomed in to only the two of them.
 Their friends’ loud cheers faded out in their ears.
 Both of them couldn’t speak a single word.

 Melisa was so scared that she couldn’t control her expression.
 She was afraid that she’s not completely healthy.
 She was afraid that she couldn’t be a strong wife for him.
 Her tears started dropping.